 Do vegetarian and vegan diets contain the micronutrients our brains need to function properly?
 Or do they put people at risk for serious deficiencies that increase the likelihood of developing psychiatric disorders?

-In my last post, Food Fights: Are Vegan Diets Healthier for the Brain? we compared big-picture health effects of plant-based diets to meat-based diets, and discovered more similarities between them than many might have expected.
-Today, we go micro!
-We will explore each nutrient’s function in the brain, and the psychiatric symptoms that can develop if we don’t get enough of each one.
+In this post, we will explore how key essential micronutrients function in the brain, and the psychiatric symptoms that can develop if we don’t get enough of each one.
 I created this comprehensive summary of the science to be a resource for everyone, regardless of chosen diet, so that we may all improve our understanding of how to help our brains function at their absolute best.